 Which debts does the Breathing Space scheme cover?

-- credit and store cards
+- Credit cards

-- personal and payday loans
+- Personal loans

-- utility bills
+- Utility bills arrears

-- rent and mortgages arrears
+- Rent and mortgage arrears

-- government debts like tax and benefits
+- Government debts e.g tax and benefit debt

 How do I apply for the Breathing Space scheme?

-Further information on the Breathing Space scheme
+Does the Breathing Space scheme affect your credit report?

-It is important to note that, although interest and fees are frozen, the Breathing Space scheme should not be treated like a payment holiday.
+It is important to note that although interest and fees are frozen, the Breathing Space scheme should not be treated like a payment holiday.

-People using Breathing Space will need to keep paying any debts and ongoing liabilities they have - such as their mortgage, rent and bills - whilst they work alongside a professional debt advisor to find a sustainable debt solution.
+People using Breathing Space will need to keep paying any debts and ongoing liabilities they have - such as their mortgage, rent and bills - whilst they work alongside a professional debt adviser to find a sustainable debt solution.
 If someone in a standard Breathing Space fails to comply with these obligations, then their debt adviser has the discretion to withdraw their Breathing Space.